H-1B Visa Information for Foreign Workers at Montana State University

 With H-1B status, employment should be the primary purpose for being in the U.S. However, incidental non-degree classes may be taken.

 If the position is a professional level and the employee has a degree in a related field, the chances are excellent that the petition will be approved.
 There are sometimes delays if the USCIS has questions.
 This may result in a "request for evidence" (RFE).
 OIP will assist the department and employee deal with this situation if it occurs.

 Note: MSU and other universities may file for an unlimited number of H-1B visas, but private companies are limited by a national "cap" on H-1B visas that can be issued each year.
 Individuals who transfer from an exempt institution (like MSU) to a non-exempt employer, will become subject to the cap.

-1. Dual intent- can lead to permanent residency.
-Click here for information on paths to green card through MSU
+- Dual intent- can lead to permanent residency.

 As stated in the NAFSA advisor manual- "

 Immigration laws prohibit the payment for services by an employer to an H1B sponsored by another institution.
-Please be advised that accepting payment for services from an institution which is not your sponsor can put you in violation of your visa.
+Please be advised that accepting payment for services from an institution which is not your sponsor can put you in violation of your visa status.